k21971/EvilHack/doc/evilhack-changelog.md

 - Flag alhoon as M2_NOPOLY
 - Allow vorpal jabberwocks to be steeds
 - Make elf zombies and mummies color bright green
+- Fix: The Hammer of the Gods wasn't destroying zombie corpses